 When someone wants to view your site their Internet Service Provider’s (ISP’s) DNS servers contact the domain’s registrar in order to find out what name servers house your domain’s DNS records.
 Your ISP then contacts the name servers and requests the relevant information in order to complete the request.

-For an overview of the look up process please see our New User Tutorial: What is DNS? article.
+For an overview of the DNS look up process, please see our New User Tutorial: What is DNS? article.

 Server Software and Requirements

 If you use one of the many server software packages available for running your site, such as Drupal, WordPress, Joomla, etc., then that software has requirements that must be met by the server it is running on.

 It is important to be aware of these requirements because some server software is written with specific versions of the core server services (like MySQL, Apache, and/or PHP) in mind.
 If you suddenly switch core server software versions you may accidentally break the server software running your site.
 A common example is upgrading an entire server from MySQL 4.x to MySQL 5.x.
 Performing such an upgrade affects the entire server and all domains hosted on it.
 If any of your domains use software that depends on MySQL 4 they will stop working once the upgrade to MySQL 5 is complete.

 You will need to consult the documentation for your server software to find out the recommended system requirements.
 This documentation is usually found at the website that distributes the software or is included in the archive file that you downloaded to your computer or uploaded to the server.
 Example: codex.wordpress.org contains all official documentation for WordPress.

 It is also important to note that most popular web server software packages have very active online communities (usually in the form of forums) that can provide you with a wealth of information and assistance.

 The Domain’s MX Record

 If you are unfamiliar with MX records and how to check them please see our Understanding MX Records article.